 Do schools have to use the CATCH curriculum resources as a part of the Coordination Kit work or the CATCH Whole Child Guided Journey?

 No, the CATCH Coordination Kit includes just one basic student-facing lesson for each grade band: K-2, 3-5, and 6-8.
 The purpose of this lesson is to set the stage for the CATCH Program by introducing students to the Language of CATCH, a common language used by everyone in the school to talk about healthy eating and healthy behaviors and mindsets.
 Beyond that, schools are free to choose PE and health curricula that work best for them.

 Is there a cost to the CATCH Program?

 Yes, the CATCH resources and training have a cost associated just as any other school resource or service.
-Through our Michigan Health Endowment Fund grant , we will be able to provide the CATCH Program free of charge to most schools over the course of the next two years.
+Through our Michigan Health Endowment Fund grant , CATCH Global Foundation is able to provide the CATCH Program free of charge to most schools in school year 2022-23.

-Can schools participating in Building Healthy Communities, or its related programs such as Step Up to Wellness, use the CATCH Program at the same time?
+Can schools participating in the Building Healthy Communities or its related programs such as Step Up to Wellness use the CATCH Program at the same time?

 Yes, CATCH’s unique resource is the Coordination Kit that can bring structure, organization and resources for school wellness teams that are moving through other capacity building programs.
-In fact, many of the pilot schools we worked with in school year 2020-21 had either graduated from the BHC program or were concurrently doing both programs.
+In fact, many schools that have successfully engaged in CATCH Michigan had either graduated from the BHC program or were concurrently doing both programs.
 All of the champions at those schools reported that it was easy and seamless to combine and that CATCH was additive to the program and not redundant or competitive.
 CATCH stands for Coordinated Approach to Child Health.
 As our name implies, CATCH is all about coordination amongst and between all stakeholders working towards the common goal of whole child school environments.